A Survey of Reinforcement Learning from Human Feedback: Preliminaries

-This entire modeling approach accommodates the case of a noisy or unreliable oracle, in which case the Bradley-Terry model can be understood as the generative model of the answers from the oracle (or labels provided by the human labeler).
-When the oracle is reliable, more direct methods based on preference elicitation to recover the reward function have been studied~\citep{regan2009regretbased,regan2011robust,weng2013interactive,gilbert2015reducing,sadigh2017active,wilde2018learning}.
+This approach accommodates the case of a noisy or unreliable oracle, in which case the Bradley-Terry model can be understood as the generative model of the oracle's answers (or labels provided by the human labeler).
+When the oracle is reliable, more direct methods based on preference elicitation for recovering the reward function have been studied~\citep{regan2009regretbased,regan2011robust,weng2013interactive,gilbert2015reducing,sadigh2017active,wilde2018learning}.
 In this survey, we will focus on the general case where the oracle may be noisy.

-Note that in contrast to the typical way of preference learning, the learned reward function is used to train an \gls{RL} agent and not directly to compare trajectories.
-This discrepancy in the objective function in the reward learning part and how the learned rewards are used may lead to suboptimal policies~\citep{lindner2021information}.
+Note that, in contrast to the typical way of preference learning, the learned reward function is used to train an \gls{RL} agent and not directly to compare trajectories.
+This discrepancy between the objective function used in reward learning and how the learned rewards are actually used may lead to suboptimal policies~\citep{lindner2021information}.